kozenumezawa/causalviz/README.md

 ## Description
 This project is used for a study.
-The description of study is written at [StudyDescription.md](https://github.com/kozenumezawa/causalviz/blob/master/StudyDescription.md).
+The description of the study is written at [StudyDescription.md](https://github.com/kozenumezawa/causalviz/blob/master/StudyDescription.md).